-Since the natural call to save 10% in energy consumption compared to growth forecast has been reported on.
-Overall the 2008 objectives have been met with the "savings" in the order of 10%.
+Since the call to save 10% in energy consumption, actual consumption compared to growth forecast has been reported graphically as shown below.
+The 2008 objectives have been met with the "savings" exceeding 10%.

 Renewable Energy

 In accordance with the City's draft Energy and Climate Change strategy, the Department aims to promote the use of renewable energy as follows: